Wednesday, December 1, 2021

 1922 Geo.
 B. Stone & Son All-Weather Drum

 There are several characteristics of the All-Weather Drum which distinguish it from the vast majority of the more than 800 Master-Models produced from the early 1920s through the late 1930s.
 The earliest shells such as this one are formed from single-ply maple with a series of four reinfircing rings which span the entire depth of the shell.
-By mid-1923 this design would give way a 3-ply, 5/8" thick maple shell which was used on all Master-Models and Separate Tension Orchestra Drums moving forward.
+By mid-1923 this design would be supplanted a 3-ply, 5/8" thick maple shell which was used on all Master-Models and Separate Tension Orchestra Drums moving forward.

 Geo.
 B. Stone Advertisement, September 1922